searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 Next we'll integrate Searchspring into the theme.

+> [!NOTE]
-**Note:** If possible, have the site owner enable Template Path Hints.
+> If possible, have the site owner enable Template Path Hints.
 This will make it easier to find which files need to be changed.

 ### Root.phtml Edits

 - FTP > app > design > frontend > [theme vendor] > [theme name] > Magento_Theme > templates > root.phtml.

+> [!CAUTION]
-**Caution:** If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
+> If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
 Try looking in: vendor > magento > magento-theme > view > frontend > templates > root.phtml.
 Do not edit the root files directly because if the client updates Magento, this could erase the changes and break the integration.

 - Add the below code at the end of the file.

 #### Search Only

+> [!NOTE]
-**Note:** If you are only integrating Search page functionality, you can use the following snippet.
+> If you are only integrating Search page functionality, you can use the following snippet.
 Otherwise skip this section and continue below to install both search and category functionality.

 - Replace `REPLACE_WITH_YOUR_SITE_ID` with the correct site id.
 - Replace `000000` with the search category id that was noted when creating the category page.